LogSage: An LLM-Based Framework for CI/CD Failure Detection and Remediation with Industrial Validation: Conclusion Future Work

 \section{Conclusion \& Future Work}

-In this paper, we present LogSage, the first end-to-end LLM-powered framework for CI/CD failure detection and automated remediation, validated through large-scale deployment in a real-world industrial environment.
-By integrating a token-efficient log preprocessing pipeline, structured diagnostic prompting, multi-route RAG-based knowledge retrieval, and executable tool-calling strategies, LogSage enables accurate, interpretable root cause analysis and effective, automated resolution generation for complex CI/CD failures.
+In this paper, we present LogSage, the first end-to-end LLM-based framework for CI/CD failure diagnosis and automated remediation, validated through large-scale industrial deployment.
+LogSage operates in two complementary phases.
+In the offline preparation phase, it leverages log template extraction and enterprise knowledge integration to construct reusable references for diagnosis.
+In the online operational phase, it performs root cause analysis by filtering, expanding, and pruning failed logs, followed by dynamically assembled diagnostic prompts and multi-route knowledge retrieval.
+Finally, LogSage generates executable solutions through LLM-guided tool selection and automated reruns, enabling accurate, interpretable root cause analysis and effective remediation of complex CI/CD failures.

 Empirical evaluations across multiple LLM backends and baselines show that LogSage achieves significant improvements in both performance and efficiency.
-It outperforms state-of-the-art LLM-based methods in root cause precision (up to 98\%) while reducing token consumption by over 85\% compared to prior approaches.
-In industrial settings, LogSage demonstrates sustained adoption, processing over 1 million CI/CD failures and maintaining high user coverage with end-to-end precision exceeding 88\%.
+It outperforms state-of-the-art LLM-based methods in RCA precision while reducing token consumption by over 85\% compared to prior approaches.
+In industrial settings, LogSage demonstrates sustained adoption, processing over 1 million CI/CD failures and maintaining high user coverage with end-to-end precision exceeding 80\%.

+While encouraging, several aspects warrant discussion.
+The effectiveness of the \textit{log diff} strategy relies on the repetitive nature of CI/CD pipelines: despite configuration heterogeneity, executions of the same pipeline remain largely stable across runs, allowing recurring outputs to be filtered regardless of system differences.
+Although our deployment used internal infrastructures such as Feishu documents and vector databases, the design is infrastructure-agnostic and can be instantiated with alternative knowledge bases in other organizations.
+Our baseline selection focused on LLM-based methods, as traditional CI/CD or AIOps approaches typically require training from scratch or depend on rigid log formats, making them less comparable to LogSage's training-free design.
+Finally, relying solely on LLMs for diagnosis introduces risks, as domain-specific semantics may not always be fully captured, leaving room for hallucinations or semantic gaps.
+These considerations highlight both the strengths and boundaries of LogSage, while pointing toward opportunities for broader integration.